 Kah Yun Song

-Kah Yun Song is currently pursuing a Master of Music degree as a student of Marina Piccinini at the Peabody Conservatory.
+Kah Yun Song is pursuing her Graduate Performance Degree at the Peabody Conservatory, and recently earned her Master of Music degree while studying with Marina Piccinini.
 A graduate of the Suwon University, she has won the Seoul Arts Music Competition, the Yea-Jun music competition and the Concours music education newspaper in her native Korea.
 She has attended the Academie Internationale de Nice working with Davide Formisano, and has also performed in master classes for Jeanne Baxtresser, James Walker, Alberto Almarza, Peter Lukas graf, Julien Beaudiment, Andras Adorjan, Pierre-Yves Artaud, Michel Moragues, Karl Heinz Schutz, and William Bennett.

 Kelly Sulick is currently pursuing a Doctor of Musical Arts degree with Marina Piccinini at the Peabody Institute, and holds a MM from the University of Southern California, and a BM and BA from the University of Michigan..
 Ms. Sulick teaches flute at the University of Virginia and serves as Principal Flute in the Charlottesville Symphony.
 Prior to her appointment, she spent three seasons as Principal Flute in the Evansville Philharmonic Orchestra and Consortium Instructor of Flute at the University of Evansville.
 A frequent performer, Ms. Sulick won second place in the 2010 National Flute Association Young Artist Competition.